Page 2

 Linden Martin has provided useful details in Unimog Owners NSW Facebook site, on how to Un-Billycart an Ex ADF Mog Parts 1 and 2 (basically over-fueling).

-I purchased a dozen used spare fuel injectors (to be sure to be sure).
+I purchased a dozen used spare fuel injectors.
 I'm hoping that they only need a clean, spray pattern and pop off pressure check, if I need to replace the existing ones at any stage.

 Air Horns

-I fitted some 82 class locomotive air horns underneath out of sight (no point buying a fancy chrome set just because they look nice).
-But I dropped one, deformed the bell and hairline cracks in the bell.
-So I thought, why not solder them up using the TIG.
-Set the TIG to pulse and lowest setting of 1 Amp to try lead soldering.
-Blew a large hole in it!!.
-Back to the simple traditional electric soldering iron to repair it.
-Hours of work.
-They still look battered but they work ok.
-Goes to show you that its trial and error when you are learning-as-you-go (I should have tried on a piece of paper thin brass sheet beforehand, but I'm impatient).
+I fitted a pair of 82 class locomotive air horns underneath out of sight.
 These horns have the advantage of being robust and able to handle higher air pressure than most.
-They also tend to be loud.
+They also tend to be very loud.
 I have them set up with a large bore solenoid (and isolation switch).
 If I quickly toot the normal electric horn only the electric horn makes a noise.
 If I hold down the button, everything comes on.
 This is because the electric horn responds very quickly, whereas the mass of the solenoid shuttle takes a little longer to move and for the air to compress at the air horn diaphragm.
 Hence by time I have removed my finger from the button for a quick toot, not enough air reaches the air horns to make a noise.
-If you are worried about it, install a delay timer to ensure that there is a distinct delay between the electric horn and air horns.
+I have reduced the sound level by fitting a smaller than usual solenoid.

 Air Pre-Cleaners

-I originally ordered two Enginaire style aluminium air cleaners, but got ripped off by a fake company.
-They never arrived.
-I ended up purchasing two TopSpin plastic style.
+I purchased two TopSpin plastic style pre-cleaners.
 They are not as strong as metal but have the big advantage of being lighter.
-All worked out for the better in the end (God works in mysterious ways ).
 It's unlikely that the cab air inlet snorkel pre-cleaner will be able to do much due to the much slower air speed, but its one way of carrying around a spare, just in case the engine inlet pre-cleaner gets knocked off on a low branch.
 These sort of pre-filters only come into their own in very dusty locations such as bull dust on outback roads, and the maker claims something like 90% dust extraction.
-This means that the main filter should last much longer.
-The Topspin needs a collar adaptor ring to make it fit to the standard ADF style snorkel.
-I used 5" PVC sewer pipe cut offs.
-Also, as the clamps alone may not be sufficient to hold the pre-cleaners in place, I also drilled and fitted screws through each collar.
+This means that the main cartridge air filter under the bonnet will last much longer.

 Tool Boxes,Handwash Water & Grey Water Tanks

 I designed the (located front of rear wheel) heavy duty tool boxes mid July 2019.
 They were beautifully made (4mm marine aluminium), by Beauchamp Metals.
-Added a couple of rear water tanks (shown in black before painting)and a 300L poly tank inside the large white storage box.
+Added a couple of poly rear water tanks (shown in black before painting) and a 300L poly watertank inside the large white storage box.

 Battery Trays

-The advantage is that it means I can get rid of the existing ADF style battery box and fit my fuel tanks.
+The advantage of relocating to under the bonnet is that it means I can get rid of the existing ADF style battery box and fit my fuel tanks.
 The disadvantage however of this mounting arrangement, is that the batteries have to be prior removed before the air filter can be changed or the cab tilted.
-But as the generator and other connections need to be removed to tilt the cab anyway, a few more items does not make too much difference, well maybe? but its done now.
-I figure that the main air filter should not need changing too often especially as I have a pre-filter installed on the top of the snorkel (which the maker claims should pull out about 90% of dust when used at speed).

 Maintenance Manuals